vanderlee/tristate/README.md

 	`indeterminatevalue` attributes or options.
 -	HTML attributes modified by the plugin.
 -	Should support every major browser, including IE6.
--	Configurable order of states.
+-	Configurable order of states via `reverse` option.

 Changelog
 -----------